-- Credit may consist of specified units or open electives (where the content isnot comparable). - The figures contained in the tables are maximums allowed and should not beconsidered as standard. - A student must achieve a pass grade (at least 50%) for a unit to beconsidered for credit transfer. - A single certificate or diploma module/unit will usually not equate to a MIT unit within our course.
-Several modules may need to be combined to satisfythe syllabus of a specified unit. - Credit may be granted towards one or more units where a student's prior learning is assessed as substantially satisfying the learning outcomes of the specified unit or units. - Unspecified credit may be granted as open electives where the content is not comparable. - An undergraduate business or accounting degree must be obtained in Australia to qualify for credit into the MIT Post Graduate Business courses. - An undergraduate in information technology or networking degree must be obtained in Australia to qualify for credit into the MIT Post Graduate Networking courses.
+- Credit may consist of specified units or open electives (where the content is not comparable). - The figures contained in the tables are maximums allowed and should not be considered as standard. - A student must achieve a pass grade (at least 50%) for a unit to be considered for credit transfer. - A single certificate or diploma module/unit will usually not equate to a MIT unit within our course.
+Several modules may need to be combined to satisfy the syllabus of a specified unit. - Credit may be granted towards one or more units where a student's prior learning is assessed as substantially satisfying the learning outcomes of the specified unit or units. - Unspecified credit may be granted as open electives where the content is not comparable. - An undergraduate business or accounting degree must be obtained in Australia to qualify for credit into the MIT Post Graduate Business courses. - An undergraduate information technology or networking degree must be obtained in Australia to qualify for credit into the MIT Post Graduate Networking courses.

-School of Business Undergraduate
+School of Business- Undergraduate

-Australian qualification (or NOOSR equivalence for overseas qualifications) Diploma ofBusiness UG Cert in UX/UI in Digital Technology Bachelor of Business TAFE Certificate I/II/III/IV 0 0 0 Undergraduate Certificate (0.5year) 4 4 4 Diploma (1 year) 4 4 8 where discipline linked
+Australian qualification (or NOOSR equivalence for Dip of Bus BBus

+overseas qualifications

+TAFE Certificate I/II/III/IV 0 0

+Diploma (1 year) 4 8 where

+discipline linked

+Advanced Diploma/Associate Degree (2 years) 4 12 where

 Original Issue:

-Reviewed by the Policy Committee (PC):
+Reviewed by Policy Committee:

-Approved by the Academic Board Review Date:
+Reviewed and Approved by Academic Board (AB):

-Endorsed by the Board of Directors (BOD):
+Endorsed by the Board of Directors (BOD)

-Review Date:

-Current Version
+Current version